 It depends!
 There are only a few ways to get a lower price on your home insurance policy.

 Here’s an easy one: If you have a smoke detector, fire alarm, or a burglar alarm you could qualify for a discount.
 That’s because we love Lemonaders who keep their home safe (and hey, that means less risk for us, too).

 Here are a few other factors that could impact your policy price (they’re generally things that will make it more expensive, not less—but bear with us for a sec).

 - Extra Coverage.
-If you schedule personal property coverage on your high-ticket items, you’ll typically pay around $1/month per $1,000 of jewelry coverage, and $5/month per $1,000 of bike coverage (take note that this varies by state).
+If you schedule personal property coverage on your high-ticket items, you’ll pay a bit more for those specific, valuable items.

 - Claims history.
 If you have filed claims in the past, your price will usually increase only if the approved claim is at least $500 above your deductible, or the incident was within your control.
 For example, let’s say you file a claim for your $500 headphones with a policy that has a $250 deductible (in which case Lemonade pays out $250), or for a wildfire that destroyed your house (which isn’t in your control).
 Your price shouldn’t increase due to that claim.

 FYI, it’s not just your own past behavior.
 If the previous tenant of your apartment filed 300 theft claims it could affect your policy, since your home is more likely to be broken into.

 Okay, so those are all things that will make the price of your homeowners insurance climb.
 But we’re not saying you should skip Extra Coverage, or avoid filing a claim if you need to.
 Insurance is a safety net that’s there in case the worst happens to you, your stuff, or the people living with you.
 Cutting a hole in that net just to save a few bucks a month probably isn’t worth it!
 But ultimately, the choice is yours.